My Long, Strange Journey

 Once past the jet I had full control again, but now I was even more

-the tower cleared me onto the runway, where I got my first good
+the engine the tower cleared me onto the runway, where I got my

 cutting the width in half.
 It was workable, but I’d have to